irmen/Pyro4/examples/callback/Readme.txt

 For all of this to work, the client needs to create a daemon as well: it needs to be able to receive (callback) calls after all.
-So it creates a deamon, a callback receiver, and starts it all up just like a server would do.
+So it creates a daemon, a callback receiver, and starts it all up just like a server would do.

 The client counts the number of 'work completed' callbacks it receives.